huznot/frugal-app/README.md

 # frugal (react native + expo)

-> a camera-first price finder. snap a product, we ask gemini what it is, then search shopping results and map distances.
+> a camera-first price finder. snap a product, we ask gemini what it is, then search shopping results and map distances. recieved $1,000 in funding and mentorship from riddeu hall foundaiton

 ![Frugal Logo](assets/adaptive_icon.png)